Kentucky Wildcats football: 2019–2021 seasons

+2022 season

 The Wildcats and head coach Mark Stoops carried their momentum into the 2022 season where they defeated the Florida Gators at Ben Hill Griffin Stadium for the second time in three attempts after a 31-year drought to the Gators outright prior to the 2018 season.
-The same week, Stoops surpassed Paul “Bear” Bryant as the all-time winningest coach at The University of Kentucky.
+The same week, Stoops surpassed Paul "Bear" Bryant as the all-time winningest coach at The University of Kentucky.
 Kentucky would go on to win games against Youngstown State University and Northern Illinois University, where they would be ranked #7 in AP Polls, the highest rank in Stoops' tenure, before dropping their first loss in the season in Oxford, Mississippi to Ole Miss.
 They finished the year with a 7–6 overall and 3–5 in conference play at the end of the Regular Season.
 The win at Missouri clinched bowl eligibility for the 7th consecutive season for the Wildcats, the longest in Kentucky school history.
 Kentucky went on to beat (in order): Miami (OH), Florida, Youngstown State University, Northern Illinois University, Mississippi State, Missouri and Louisville.
 Kentucky's losses were to (in order): Ole Miss, South Carolina, Tennessee, Vanderbilt, Georgia Bulldogs, and the Iowa Hawkeyes in the Music City Bowl.
 As of the beginning of the 2023 football season, Mark Stoops going into his 11th season with a 66–59 overall record, and 32–50 conference record, with the Kentucky Wildcats.

+2025 season and firing of Stoops

+In 2025, the Wildcats were coming off their worst season since head coach Mark Stoops' first season in 2013, having gone 4–8.
+The team started off 2–1 with wins against Toledo and Eastern Michigan, along with a close loss to No. 20 Ole Miss 30–23.
+They then lost four consecutive games, at South Carolina; at No. 12 Georgia; vs. No. 21 Texas, losing in overtime 13–16; and vs. No. 17 Tennessee.
+The team won their next three games: Auburn, Florida, and Tennessee Tech.
+Going into the final two weeks of the season, the Wildcats sat at 5–5 and entered the final two games, needing one more win to earn bowl eligibility for the first time in 2 seasons.
+They would lose to No. 14 Vanderbilt 17–45 and lose at rival Louisville 0–41.
+Head coach Mark Stoops was fired on December 1, 2025, after failing to get the team bowl eligible for back-to-back seasons.
+Stoops' final record with the Kentucky Wildcats was 72–80 (.475) due to the 10 vacated wins from 2022.
+Not counting the vacated wins, his final record was 82–80 (.509).
+Stoops, being three years into his eight-year, $9-million-per-year contract, was subject to a buyout of $38 million within 60 days of the firing.
+The same day, Stoops and the University of Kentucky came to an agreement, spreading the buyout over multiple years.